 Rottnest Island is car-free and most of the fun is had by cruising around on two wheels.
 My advice is if you know how to ride a bike, get a bike for your Rottnest Island day trip.

 The second option is to hire a bike.
-Most ferry companies offer a ferry and bike combo.
-With Rottnest Express you can collect your bike as soon as you get off the boat on Rottnest.
+Most ferry companies offer a ferry and bike package.
+You can collect your bike as soon as you get off the boat on Rottnest.
 Costs for bike rentals are usually $30 per day.
-I have heard various reports about the quality of the hire bikes with some comments saying that the bikes are not in very good working order.

 You can also get bicycle rental on Rottnest Island with Rottnest Island Pedal and Flipper.
 This is more time consuming because you need to walk to the hire place, fill out a form, choose your bike, grab a helmet etc, all before you can set off.
-The upside though, is that the bikes are in good working condition, they’re regularly serviced and you will have a good bike.
 Details on Rottnest bike hire is here.

 If you’re planning a Rottnest Island day trip, it’s advisable to spend at least six hours on Rottnest Island.
 This will give you time to get your bearings, explore beaches or other attractions and have some downtime at a cafe or pub before you return to Perth.